R300-AI/ITRI-AI-Hub/README.md

 <div align="center">

   [ITRI AI Hub](https://e-aihub.dev/) is an **AI Deployment Verification Platform** build upon selected CPUs, GPUs, MCUs, and DLAs.
-It is designed to delegate the computer vision (CV), audio signals or natural language models to be accelerated on-chip. making AI application proof-of-concept and commercial implementation easier.
+It is designed to delegate the computer vision (CV), audio signals or natural language process (NLP) models to be accelerated on-chip. making AI application proof-of-concept and commercial implementation easier.

 Contact Us